alliefleming/yellowco.co/_posts/2016-12-14-now-open-the-yellow-collective-membership.markdown

 **• If you are in an area with a local chapter _(OR if you get 5 or more people to sign up in your town)_ you'll be able to attend our monthly in person gatherings _(see below for current chapters!)._**
 This is a place where our members get to connect with each other on a local level.
 We have monthly discussion topics and a standard way of running our gatherings to make sure everyone is able to get to know each other and connect on a deeper level!

-Our current chapters are:
+Our chapters are located in:
 _**Orange County
 Long Beach
 West LA
 DTLA
-LA- The Valley
 San Diego**_

 _**Oakland, CA